Arnold Ebiketie: Professional career

+Atlanta Falcons

 Ebiketie was selected by the Atlanta Falcons in the second round, 38th overall, 2022 NFL draft.
 Ebiketie made his season debut in Week 1 against the New Orleans Saints where he recorded his first professional sack.
 Ebiketie made his first professional start in Week 6 against the San Francisco 49ers, he made five tackles in the 28–14 win.
 In Week 10 against the Chicago Bears, Ebiketie recorded a season-high six tackles and a sack in the 27–24 win.

 Ebiketie finished the season with 30 total tackles, 2.5 sacks, and two forced fumbles.

+Philadelphia Eagles

+On March 13, 2026, the Philadelphia Eagles signed Ebiketie to a one-year, $7.3 million contract.